a-duke/onusenate.org/README.md

 # onusenate.org
 ONU Student Senate Website Redirection
 <br>
-For any questions or concerns, please contact the Secretary of Technology Advancement, Alex Duke at a-duke@onu.edu.
+For any questions or concerns, please contact the Secretary of Technology Advancement, Josh Stock at j-stock.1@onu.edu.

 # Web Map
 index.html redirects to the internal-facing webpage (my.onu.edu)